-- The City contracted local design firm Perkins + Will to collect predesign and programming input from City staff across the enterprise about the long-term facility needs for new consolidated public office building.
+- The City contracted local design firm Perkins + Will to collect predesign and programming input from City staff across the enterprise about the long-term facility needs for a new public service building.
 This internal feedback provided critical information to the strategic planning process.

-- The City issued a request for proposal seeking to hire an architecture and engineering firm to design the new consolidated public office building with proposals due June 12, 2017.
+- The City issued a request for proposal seeking to hire an architecture and engineering firm to design the new public service building with proposals due June 12, 2017.
 The design team of MSR (Meyer, Scherer & Rockcastle) in partnership with Henning Larsen was hired.

 - In the month of June 2017, the City issued a request for proposal for a construction manager firm as an advisor and demolition consultant.
 MA Mortenson was hired.

 - The City will award multiple construction contracts in 2018.
 Construction on the project would begin in 2018.
 There will be a variety of subcontracting opportunities including for women, small businesses and minority-owned vendors.

 - The City is currently seeking public artists to apply to collaborate with the design team for the new Public Service Building to identify several public art opportunities to be integrated into the future building and to design one signature artwork.
 More information.